 I whisper in his ear, “You know, Robby’s really straight.
 He just wants to be in your class.”

 Mr. Clark turns beet red.
-All the kids there think I’m propositioning him.
+All the kids think I’m propositioning him.
 My bad reputation is budding.

 We go directly to Michael’s after final bell and meet everyone else.
 John is there with Mike Jr.

 “Well, I told Mike he’s one of our singers so he should be here for practice.”